trufflesuite/trufflesuite.com/src/guides/getting-started-with-drizzle-and-react/index.md

 #### Replace the `render` method

-Finally, we have replaced the boilerplate render method with something that applies to us better:
+Finally, we replace the boilerplate render method with something that applies to us better:

 ```javascript
 render() {